-- 6. Applicability to Native Americans: It is currently unclear whether Native American tribes are intended to be included under the definition of "State."
-This ambiguity creates uncertainty as to whether child custody determinations made by Native American tribal courts are ever entitled to enforcement under the UCCJA and whether Native American tribal authorities are obliged to enforce state court determinations.
-Currently some States have enacted statues exempting from UCCJA coverage all proceedings that would fall under the Indian Child Welfare Act.
+6. Applicability to Native Americans: It is currently unclear whether Native American tribes are intended to be included under the definition of "State."
+This ambiguity creates uncertainty as to whether child custody determinations made by Native American tribal courts are ever entitled to enforcement under the UCCJA and whether

+Native American tribal authorities are obliged to enforce state court determinations.
+Currently some states have enacted statutes exempting from UCCJA coverage all proceedings that would fall under the Indian Child Welfare Act.
 Others disagree.
-This draft defines "State" to include Indian tribe as that term is defined in the Indian Child Welfare Act. - 7.
-Other Changes: This draft also makes a number of additional amendments to the UCCJA as pointed out in the Comments to those sections.
+This draft defines "State" to include Indian tribe as that term is defined in the Violence Against Women's Act.

+7. Other Changes: This draft also makes a number of additional amendments to the UCCJA as pointed out in the comments to those sections.
 These changes are not necessary to conform the Act to federal statutes.
 However, the Drafting Committee determined that these changes will result in an improved Act that is easier to apply.